TotallyInformation/node-red-contrib-uibuilder/docs/front-end-library.md

 lastUpdated: 2022-11-26 17:32:09
 ---

 !> This page refers to the "old" original front-end library for uibuilder.
 There is now a new library that will eventually replace this one.
-Please see [this page](uibuilder.module.md).
+Please see [the new front-end library pages](client-docs/readme.md).
 This older library has been functionally stabilised (there will not be any further enhancements after uibuilder v5).
 It still works as of uibuilder v6.0 but will eventually be deprecated.

 `uibuildefe.js` is the library that lets you interact with your uibuilder nodes in Node-RED.